lucproglangcourse/lucproglangcourse.github.io/source/imperative.rst

     List(1, 2, 3)

-- In a Scala IDE such as IntelliJ IDEA, we can run Scala applications (classes/objects with a ``main`` method or objects extending the ``App`` trait) and Scala tests from within the IDE.
+- In a Scala IDE such as IntelliJ IDEA, we can run Scala applications (classes/objects with a ``main`` method) and Scala tests from within the IDE.
 To pass command-line arguments to an application, we have to create a suitable run configuration.

-- In IntelliJ IDEA, Scala worksheets are a convenient way to do REPL-style exploratory programming while being able to modify and save all your code.
-  Check out `this example <https://github.com/lucproglangcourse/misc-explorations-scala>`_, especially the simple option and list examples.
-For simple testing, you can intersperse assertions within your code.
-  Worksheets can live in any folder and coexist with other code.
-  So you can start exploring something in a worksheet and then move it into your production code when appropriate.
-  The Eclipse Scala IDE has a similar feature.

 - It is best to use `sbt <https://www.scala-sbt.org/>`_ (the Scala Build Tool) for projects with one or more external dependencies because of sbt's (and similar build tools') ability to manage these dependencies in a declarative way::